Estate Planning

 • Identify and nominate who will take care of any minor children.

-• Provide details of the life-sustaining medical care you wish to receive (or not receive).
+• Make medical decisions on your behalf, and the appointment can also provide details of the life-sustaining medical care you wish to receive (or not receive); and/or

 Avoiding Family Conflicts

-The last thing any of us want is to have conflicts within the family.
+The last thing any of us want is to have conflicts within the family, especially during such a difficult time.

 A legal will is just one part of an effective estate plan.
 Other documents and legal structures that may be relevant (depending on your circumstances) include Powers of Attorney, Trusts, Superannuation Death Benefit Nomination, Appointment of Enduring Guardian, and an Advance Care Directive (also known as a living will).